kaurn6538/London_bike-rides/README.md

 ## File Structure
 *    london_bike_final.xlsx: The processed and cleaned dataset used for visualization.
 *    london_bike.ipynb: Jupyter Notebook containing the data processing and manipulation code.
-*    London_bike_Sharing.twb: Tableau workbook file containing the dashboard and visualizations.
+*    London_bike_sharing.twb: Tableau workbook file containing the dashboard and visualizations.

 ## How to Run
 1.Clone the Repository: